maxlucuta/new-on-youtube/README.md

 # New On YouTube App

+## Project brief
+The goal of this project is to streamline video search for users.
+The project will implement a recommendation engine that allows users to register their interests, and receive a curated list of recommended YouTube videos accompanied by summaries of their contents which are generated from the video transcript by ChatGPT-3.
+From a technical standpoint, the interface should be simple to use and appealing, and generating recommendations should be reasonably quick.
+Each user should receive new curated lists based on previous activity, ensuring that the recommendation system improves itself in suggesting videos that are more closely aligned with the users interest.

 ## Project structure
 This project has two major subdirectories
 - client - All the user-facing frontend code
 - server - Code that runs on the Heroku server

 ### Client
-The frontend of this project is implemented in JavaScript (Typescript) and the React.js framework
+The frontend is implemented in JavaScript (Typescript) and the React.js framework

 ### Server
 The backend is implemented in Python using Flask

+### Third party technologies
+- User and video data is stored on Apache Cassandra
+- Videos are those hosted on YouTube.com
+- Video summaries are generated via OpenAI's ChatGPT-3 API
+- Video transcript retrieval and summarisation tasks are stored and retrieved from Google Pub/Sub

 ## Developement